GearHost/Blog/posts/making-a-homegrown-blog.md

 That's basically it, really simple stuff but effective.
 Enjoy and we'll upload the project to the public repo in the next few days.

+Oh and BTW this is our very first blog post.
+Ahhhh yeah.

 By: [Ryan Kekos](https://twitter.com/ryankekos)